dhelms33/Anthias-MSU-Denver-Bulletin-Board-DH/README.md

 Please be aware that our fork is a work in progress, and some bugs may still exist.
 Track the known issues [here](https://github.com/MSU-Denver-Bulletin-Board/Anthias-MSU-Denver-Bulletin-Board).
 Engage in discussions and seek support in the [Anthias forums](https://forums.screenly.io).

+### Important note for installing on a VM

+We were not able to successfully run Anthias on a VM.
+We attempted to try this on Windows 10 and Windows 11 using VMbox on a Debian OS.
+We were able to install the Anthias software, but we were not able to access the web interface.

+We were also not able to access the web interface on the Raspberry Pi OS Lite.
+We would recommend using the Raspberry Pi OS with the desktop environment for the best results and using ethernet to connect the Raspberry Pi to the network.

 ### Installing on Raspberry Pi OS Lite

 To install on [Raspberry Pi OS](https://www.raspberrypi.com/software/) Bullseye Lite, run the following command: